 Make a Business Plan

 The business plan is a crucial part of any business.
-Even if you’ve already got a business up and running, but want to expand, making a comprehensive business plan will solidify everything, help you with your planning and research, and also be a crucial tool if looking for backers or financial support.
+Whether you need to buy Wood Sheets Cut To Size or clothing materials to start your business, making a comprehensive business plan will solidify everything, help you with your planning and research, and also be a crucial tool if looking for backers or financial support.
 Even though my business had already been established for over a decade and I wasn’t seeking any third party support for my expansion, I drew up another business plan when I decided to expand and go global with my e-commerce store.
 This allowed me to plan all of the administrative extras I would need and work out the costs in advance.
 Since we were previously an in-store only shop, I now had to look at logistics, things like postage and packing, storage space, staff training and more.
 Making a solid business plan helps you put your dreams down onto paper and work out how you can make them come true.

 Be prepared for the self-employed way of life

 There are a lot of pros and cons to being self employed and I want you to think about them in advance.
 As someone who is self employed you will have to work long hours in the early days, potentially for little or even no pay at all.
 You’ll be investing your time, and your pay check back into the business to help it succeed.
 You won’t get paid for sick days, or going on holiday, but you will have your own brand of freedom.
 You won’t be answering to anyone else and you’ll know that everything you do, you’re doing for you and your future.
 If you’re got a partner and kids you’ll want to talk it through with them and make plans for childcare, the financial side of things, and how much time will be involved.
 I consider myself really lucky that my husband embraced my love of exotics and we work full time together.
 Some want their husband to offer them flowers, but I’ll take a lizard any day!